 How to Do a Weekend in Miami Beach

 As you near the corner of 21st Street and Collins Park, you come across a fabulous Art Deco gem.
-The newly opened Plymouth Miami is immaculately decorated, with a friendly staff and hidden pool and patio area.
-With your booking you get free breakfast, two beach chairs at the beach (just two blocks away), and access to the outdoor pool.
-On site you’ll find Blue Ribbon Sushi Bar & Grill, from sushi master Toshi Ueki; and Plymouth Cafe for breakfast and poolside drinks.
+The newly opened Plymouth Miami is immaculately decorated, with friendly staff and hidden pool and patio area.
+With your booking, you get free breakfast, two beach chairs at the beach (just two blocks away), and access to the outdoor pool.
+On-site you’ll find Blue Ribbon Sushi Bar & Grill, from sushi master Toshi Ueki; and Plymouth Cafe for breakfast and poolside drinks.
 The hotel is opposite Collins Park and close to many of Miami Beach’s museums, beaches, shops, and restaurants.
 You’re blocks away from nightlife, but you won’t feel overwhelmed by Ocean Drive’s strip since the hotel is tucked away.

 After arrival, check out the area surrounding the hotel and relax either at the beach or poolside.
 You can also rent bikes or walk/run along the path that runs down South Beach.
 This is a great way to get to know the area.
 For dinner, check out the renovated garage space, aptly named Sushi Garage, near Purdy Ave.
 Make sure to get the fried rice stone pot, which finishes cooking tableside.